jeroenjanssens/jeroenjanssens.github.io/_posts/2013-09-19-seven-command-line-tools-for-data-science.markdown

 date:   2013-09-19 12:00:00
 ---

-*Tools suggested by others can be found at the bottom of the post.*

 Data science is [OSEMN](http://www.dataists.com/2010/09/a-taxonomy-of-data-science/) (pronounced as awesome).
 That is, it involves Obtaining, Scrubbing, Exploring, Modeling, and iNterpreting data.
 As a data scientist, I spend quite a bit of time on the command-line, especially when there's data to be obtained, scrubbed, or explored.
 And I'm not alone in this.